stereotype441/language/resources/type-system/inference.md

   args)`, but this would not be accurate; the former evaluates `args` before invoking `T.id`; the latter invokes `T.id` before evaluating `args`._

-- `concat(strings)` represents a built-in operation that performs string concatenation; `strings` is a sequence of literal characters or expression artifacts whose static type is a subtype of `String`.
+- `concat(components)` represents a built-in operation that performs string concatenation; `strings` is a sequence of literal characters or expression artifacts whose static type is a subtype of `String`.
+If `components` does not contain any string interpolations, then the result is a canonicalized constant.

 - `symbol(e)` represents a constant reference to an instance of `Symbol`, where `e` conforms to the Dart syntax for a symbol literal.

+- `int(i)` represents a constant reference to an instance of `int`, whose value is the integer `i`.

+- `double(n)` represents a constant reference to an instance of `double`, whose value is the number `n`.

 ### Argument Part Inference

 An _argumentPart_, as specified in the Dart grammar, consists of zero or more